kangkyu/pragstudio_flix_revisit/do_note.md

 expected to find text "PG-13"
 expected to find text "Tony Stark builds an armored suit to fight the throes of evil" expected to find text "$318,412,101.00"

+###3
+No route matches [GET] "/movies/1"
+The action 'show' could not be found for MoviesController Missing template movies/show expected to find text "Superman" undefined method `title' for nil:NilClass